dcq-31/dcq-31/README.md

 🏆 Competitive programmer with over four years of experience, I've sharpened my problem-solving skills and gained insights into algorithmic complexities.

-🐍 Python programmer focuses on automating things..
+🐍 Python programmer focuses on automating things.
 Constantly exploring its versatility in real-world problem-solving.

 ### Let's Connect!